brandtkeller/personal-blog/content/posts/airgap/airgap-spectrum.md

 That’s the point.

-Start with no assumptions—then add capabilities where you can.
+Start with no assumptions — then add capabilities where you can.
 Don’t start with full SaaS and try to claw your way back to self-reliant.
 That way lies broken deploys, midnight paging, and a lot of guesswork.

 I've lived this life - as have many others.
-There are assumptions about design and architecture that shake
+There are assumptions about design and architecture that make or break how an application handles environments which may have different requirements or capabilities.

 ## Real-world examples